 On April 24, Montjoye tweeted about the vulnerability, and the following day Imperial College London retweeted it.
 Montjoye’s tweet referred to a blog posting about the vulnerability.
 Both the paper and the blog characterize the vulnerability to be a serious one.

 “We believe this vulnerability to be serious, allowing us to accurately infer private information of users with little background knowledge.”

 “We developed a powerful attack allowing an attacker to potentially infer a user’s attribute with high accuracy with very limited auxiliary information.”

 We (MPI-SWS and Aircloak) have examined the attack, and have found the vulnerability to be minor.
 The attack can in principle work (and for this the researchers get credit for finding a new attack) but it requires a set of conditions that very infrequently exist in practice.
-Furthermore, a Diffix improvement that was already in development before the vulnerability was reported addresses the attack fully.
+Furthermore, an improvement that was already in development for a future version of Diffix before the vulnerability was reported, addresses the attack fully.

 Now we briefly describe the basic idea of the attack through an example (taken from the paper).
 Suppose that an attacker knows that a user (the victim) in a database is uniquely identified by zip=48828 and age=37.
 In other words, there is nobody else in the database with this zip and age.
 Suppose further that the analyst wants to learn whether the victim has been diagnosed as HIV positive (HIV=1).
 The attacker then makes the following pairs of queries:

 - Q1.1: SELECT count(*) FROM table WHERE HIV=1 AND zip=48828

 - Q1.2: SELECT count(*) FROM table WHERE HIV=1 AND zip=48828 AND age != 37